Hardware & Software: Knives Part II -- Beyond the Basics

 Tools for a City Cook's Kitchen

-When I went to cooking school we were given knife sets with about 8 different blades and I fully expected to use them all at some point in my training.
+When I went to cooking school we were given knife sets of about 8 different blades and I fully expected to use them all at some point in my training.
 Not so.
-Our teacher encouraged us to become fused to our chef's knives, not just for big cutting but also smaller tasks that I previously thought had to be done with a smaller knife.
+Our teacher encouraged us to become fused to one of them in particular -- our chef's knife, not just for big cutting but also smaller tasks that I previously thought had to be done with a smaller blade.

-Although you can do very well with what I call the basic three -- chef's, paring and serrated -- there are some others you may find very useful.
-As with any kitchen tool, what's right for you will depend upon how and what you cook.
+Although that was good advice, and you can do very well with what I call the essential three -- chef's, paring and serrated -- there are some others you may find very useful.
+As with any kitchen tool, what's right for you will depend upon how and what you cook, but here are some specialty knives that may suit you:

 - Santoku knife: Similar to a chef's knife, the blade has a hollow ground that gives it a thinner blade that is intended to keep an edge longer and help food from sticking to the knife.
 Some prefer this style to a chef's knife and they are usually about 7" long.

 - Scissors : This should probably be a basic.
-Choose a robust pair that can cut through chicken bones and the thick rinds of some produce.
+Choose a robust pair that can cut through chicken bones, butcher's twine, and the thick rinds of some produce.

 Tip: keep your kitchen scissors exclusive to food because cutting paper can accelerate the dulling of the blades.

 - Tomato knife: This is a small, serrated knife, slightly larger than a paring knife.
-It's probably single purpose but if you often cook with tomatoes this will become a basic for you.
+It's mostly single purpose but if you often cook with tomatoes this will become a basic for you.
+I also sometimes use mine to cut rolls or other smaller baked foods.

 - Extra paring knives: It can be handy to have more than one paring knife.
 Paring knives can also vary in style; for instance, some are shaped to help trim and turn vegetables.